 - There is no ‘typical’ OCD behaviour.
 The symptoms and features of OCD can vary greatly.

-- At least 2% of people in Australia have OCD.
+- Around 2% of people in Australia have OCD.

 - Obsessive or compulsive thoughts and behaviours often appear in childhood or adolescence.
 More people are diagnosed by their late teens.